Nitrokey/nitrokey-websmartcard/README.md

 * Unlock - For U2F compatibility.
 * Reset - For U2F compatibility.

+## Questions & Answers

+#### Reasoning for Derived Keys

+Using derived keys (as opposed to residential keys) by default provides the following benefits:

+* For encryption use cases such as we want to enable with WebCrypt, a backup mechanism is a fundamental prerequisite.
+At the same time the entire solution should be as easy to use as possible.
+Therefore we aim to provide an easy to use backup mechanism.
+A seed phrase or backup phrase is the most easy mechanism we could think of.
+For technical reasons a backup seed demands derived keys in ECC format (not RSA).
+As opposed to a backup seed, a classical file backup would have these disadvantages:
+  * A backup file needs to be stored separately and (usually) protected with a passphrase.
+  * A new backup file needs to be created and stored again and again after generating a new key.
+  * Practice proofs that backups are often not executed properly.
+This might result in user frustration when they can't access their encrypted data anymore.
+* Having a single or few residential keys might enable malicious websites to track users' devices which could violate their privacy.
+Therefore it's benefitial to assume derived keys as the default.
+* With resident keys, the amount of keys  (key storage) would be limited.
+As opposed to this an unlimited amount of derived keys could be used.

 ## Deliverables

 * A firmware containig the WebCrypt feature.